dmurfet/deeplinearlogic/README.md

 - RMSProp is much better than Adam

 - All weights are initialised with the default `glorot_uniform_initializer` (see [the TensorFlow docs](https://www.tensorflow.org/api_docs/python/tf/get_variable)) and biases are initialised to zero.
 For more on initialisation see [here](https://plus.google.com/+SoumithChintala/posts/RZfdrRQWL6u) and [here](http://stackoverflow.com/questions/40318812/tensorflow-rnn-weight-matrices-initialization).

+- Allowing the NTM to access more powers of the rotation matrix blurs the read and write addresses but doesn't help with convergence or generalisation

+- Without sharpening we got convergence but no generalisation (why?)

+- Training on sequences of varying length really helps to teach the controller to use the memory (why?)

+- Making the memory size much bigger than the sequence, and increasing the size of the sequences, helps to force the controller to use the memory (over its internal memory)

+- A naive application of `tf.log` to the output of `tf.softmax` can lead to NaNs.

 ## Setting up TensorFlow on AWS